InnovativeSumit/Fresh_Order/README.md

 # Fresh_Order
-e-commerce website designed which is for the online shopping of fresh Vegetables
+e-commerce website designed which is for the online shopping of fresh Vegies